An elementary illustrated introduction to simplicial sets: A build-up to simplicial sets

-\paragraph{Ordered simplicial complexes.} A slightly more specific way to do all this is to let our set of vertices $X^0$ be totally ordered, in which case we obtain an ordered simplicial complex.
-When we do this, $[v_{i_0},\ldots, v_{i_k}]$ may stand for a simplex if and only if $v_{i_j}<v_{i_{l}}$ whenever $j<l$.
+A slightly more specific way to do all this is to let the set of vertices $X^0$ of a simplicial complex $X$ be totally ordered, in which case we obtain an \emph{ordered simplicial complex}.
+When we do this, the symbol $[v_{i_0},\ldots, v_{i_k}]$ may stand for a simplex if and only if $v_{i_j}<v_{i_{l}}$ whenever $j<l$.
 This poses no undue complications as each collection $\{v_{i_0},\ldots, v_{i_k}\}$ of cardinality $k$ still corresponds to at most one simplex.
 We're just being picky and removing some redundancy in how many ways we can label a given simplex of a simplicial complex.

-\begin{example} Of course the prototypical example of a simplicial complex is the $n$-simplex itself, denoted $|\Delta^n|$ (see Figure \ref{F: fig2}); it will become clear later why we want to employ the notation $|\Delta^n|$ instead of just $\Delta^n$.
+\begin{example} The prototypical example of an ordered simplicial complex is the (ordered) $n$-simplex itself\footnotemark.
+The \emph{ordered $n$-simplex} is simply an $n$-simplex with ordered vertices.
+It is an ordered simplicial complex when considered together with its faces as in Example \ref{E: simplex/complex}.
+We denote the ordered $n$-simplex $|\Delta^n|$; it will become clear later why we want to employ the notation $|\Delta^n|$ instead of just $\Delta^n$.
+The $n$-simplex is so fundamental that one often labels the vertices simply with the numbers $0,1,\ldots, n$, so that $|\Delta^n|=[0,\ldots,n]$ (see Figure \ref{F: fig2}).
+Each $k$-face of $|\Delta^n|$ then has the form $[i_0,\ldots, i_k]$, where $0\leq i_0<i_1<\ldots <i_k\leq n$.